AlexLind/Article-Imager/README.md

 `NEXTAUTH_URL`: The URL for Next Auth, which is used for user authentication.
 Use `http://localhost:[Port]` in development mode, and the deployed url when deployed.

 `DISCORD_CLIENT_ID`: The application client ID for the Discord Provider, which is used for user authentication.
-To create a new discord application, navigate [here](https://discord.com/developers/applications).
+In order to get the ID, you need to [create a new Discord application.](https://discord.com/developers/applications)

 `DISCORD_CLIENT_SECRET`: The client secret for the Discord Provider, which is used for user authentication.

-`OPENAI_API_KEY`: The API key for the OpenAI API, which is used to generate relevant images.
-To generate a new API key, navigate [here](https://beta.openai.com/docs/api-reference/introduction)
+`OPENAI_API_KEY`: The [API key you generate](https://beta.openai.com/docs/api-reference/introduction) for the OpenAI API, which is used to generate image prompts and relevant article images.

 You can set these environment variables in a .env file in the root of the project directory, or set them in your operating system's environment variable settings.